This example shows how to derive an expression for the sum of counting numbers from to using a geometric interpretation of the series.

 Start with the series of counting numbers up to some number .

 Visualize the base cases.

-Observe that the summation can be modeled as summing together the area of rectangles whose area represents a counting number.
+Observe that the summation can be modeled as the area of rectangles whose area represents a counting number.
 This is illustrated below.

-The total area (sum) for the first three cases is shown below.
+The first three cases where the sum is represented as area are shown below.

-The expression for the area is given below.
+The area of the triangle plus small triangles is given below.

 Because the area of this shape is equal to the series of counting numbers we have found an expression for the series.